NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 ### MSBuild item vs property

+The current proposal is to use an MSBuild item.
 NuGet already uses MSBuild properties for various settings, such as additional package sources, and we can learn from experiences using it.

 Firstly, adding a per-project item into an MSBuild property has worse syntax (at least in my opinion): `<NuGetAuditSuppress>$(NuGetAuditSuppress);https://sample.test/CVE</NuGetAuditSuppress>`.